duff2013/ulptool/README.md

 4. In the 'arduino_ulp' repository folder you downloaded, copy the folder 'ulp' to .../esp32/tools/sdk/include/ replacing the existing folder named 'ulp'."
 5. In the 'arduino_ulp' repository folder you downloaded, copy the file 'platform.txt' to ../esp32 replacing the one you have.
 If you want, just remain the old "platform.txt" so you can revert back.
 6. In the 'arduino_ulp' repository folder you downloaded, copy the 'ulp_example' folder to where Arduino saves your sketches.
-7. Copy the pre-compiled binutils-esp32ulp toolchain you downloaded to .../esp32/tools.
+7. Unpack and copy the folder of the pre-compiled binutils-esp32ulp toolchain you downloaded to .../esp32/tools.

 Thats it, you now have all the files in place, lets look at very simple example to get you compiling ulp assembly code!